 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Columbia Basin College was awarded 84 badges in the 2023 rankings.
-The highest ranked major at the school is radiation protection/health physics technician.
+Columbia Basin College was awarded 30 badges in the 2025 rankings.
+The highest ranked major at the school is business administration & management.

 If you are worried about getting into Columbia Basin College, don't be.
 The school has a liberal open admissions policy, which means you only need to meet basic requirements in order to be admitted.
 Still, be sure to submit a complete application and provide any other requested materials.

-The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
-At Columbia Basin College, this ratio is 17 to 1, which is on par with the national average of 15 to 1.
-That's not bad at all.
+The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
+At Columbia Basin College, this rate is 19 to 1, which is high when compared to the national average of 15 to 1.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.